Donald Glover: Early life

-Donald McKinley Glover Jr. was born at Edwards Air Force Base in Edwards, California, on September 25, 1983, and was raised in Stone Mountain, Georgia, where his father was stationed.
-His mother, Beverly (née Smith), is a retired daycare provider, and his father, Donald Glover Sr., was a postal worker.
-His parents served as foster parents for 14 years.
-Glover was raised as a Jehovah's Witness, but he is no longer religious.
-His younger brother, Stephen, would later become a writer and producer who collaborates with him.
+Donald McKinley Glover Jr. was born at Edwards Air Force Base in Edwards, California, on September 25, 1983; he grew up in Stone Mountain, Georgia, where his father was stationed.
+His mother, Beverly, is a retired daycare provider and his father, Donald Glover Sr., was a postal worker.
+His parents were foster parents for 14 years.
+Glover was raised as a Jehovah's Witness but is no longer religious.
+His younger brother, Stephen, later became a writer and producer who collaborates with him.
 He has a sister named Brianne.
+In December 2018, Glover disclosed that his father had died.

-Glover attended Avondale High School and DeKalb School of the Arts, and was voted "Most Likely to Write for The Simpsons" in his high school yearbook.
-In 2006, he graduated from the New York University Tisch School of the Arts with a degree in Dramatic Writing.
-While at Tisch, he self-produced the independent mixtape The Younger I Get, which has not been released and has been disowned by Glover for being the "too-raw ramblings" of what he calls a "decrepit Drake".
+Donald Glover attended Stephenson High School and DeKalb School of the Arts; he was voted "Most Likely to Write for The Simpsons" in his high school yearbook.
+In 2006, he graduated from the New York University Tisch School of the Arts with a degree in dramatic writing.
+While at Tisch, he self-produced the independent mixtape The Younger I Get, which has not been released and has been disowned by Glover for being what he calls the "too-raw ramblings of...a decrepit Drake".
 He began DJing and producing electronic music under the moniker MC DJ (later as mcDJ) remixing Sufjan Stevens' album Illinois (2005).